alimon808/docs/docs/csharp/tutorials/inheritance.md

 - Three methods that test for equality of two objects: the public instance `Equals(Object)` method, the public static `Equals(Object, Object)` method, and the public static `ReferenceEquals(Object, Object)` method.
 By default, these methods test for reference equality; that is, to be equal, two object variables must refer to the same object.

-- The public `GetHashCode` method, which computes a value that allows an instance of the type to be used in hashed collections.
+- The public `GetHashCode` method computes a value that allows an instance of the type to be used in hashed collections.

-- The public `GetType` method, which returns a <xref:System.Type> object that represents the `SimpleClass` type.
+- The public `GetType` method returns a <xref:System.Type> object that represents the `SimpleClass` type.

-- The protected <xref:System.Object.Finalize%2A> method, which is designed to release unmanaged resources before an object's memory is reclaimed by the garbage collector.
+- The protected <xref:System.Object.Finalize%2A> method is designed to release unmanaged resources before an object's memory is reclaimed by the garbage collector.

-- The protected <xref:System.Object.MemberwiseClone%2A> method, which creates a shallow clone of the current object.
+- The protected <xref:System.Object.MemberwiseClone%2A> method creates a shallow clone of the current object.

 Because of implicit inheritance, you can call any inherited member from a `SimpleClass` object just as if it was actually a member defined in the `SimpleClass` class.
 For instance, the following example calls the `SimpleClass.ToString` method, which `SimpleClass` inherits from <xref:System.Object>.